WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What is coordinator's address?

 The coordinator participates in every CoinJoin.
-For transparency reasons, the coordinator address is used for every CoinJoin.
+And for transparency reasons, the same coordinator address is used.

 The current address used by the Wasabi coordinator is `bc1qa24tsgchvuxsaccp8vrnkfd85hrcpafg20kmjw`.